vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 such as the ritual activity, as potentially liberating.
 193. In TĀ 15: 161, Abhinavagupta describes the role and the meaning

 of sacrificial vessel in:Tantric ritual in the following way: "All that which is touched by the drops of the water contained in the sacrifi cial vessel becomes in fact pure.
-What other kind of purity could there ever be but that of the touch of the rays of the sun of Siva?”
+What other kind of purity could there ever be but that of the touch of the rays of the sun of śiva?”
 Furthermore, “As the Lord said in the Mālinīvijayottara Tantra in the section dealing with the sacrificial vessel, it is necessary to be careful not to conceive anything as not being purified by it.
 Every thing is purified by it and what is impure becomes pure" (TĀ 15: 162-163ab.)
 However, the impurity only belongs to the limited knowing subject abiding in māyā and is not the essential nature of things: “Here we speak of impurity from the perspective of bonded souls and of their systems.
 The essential nature of all things remains in fact always the same, without changing from what it

 was earlier or what is conceived to be” (TĀ 15: 163cd-164ab.)
 194. All the various factors which constitute a ritual action attain iden

-tity with Siva through the process of the placement of the syllables
+tity with śiva through the process of the placement of the syllables

 (nyāsa).
 195. This is to say that direction depends on how the forms are arranged